Zero-temperature criticality in the Gaussian random bond Ising model on a square lattice: Specific heat and density of states

+gives the ground state energy per site: $E\approx -1.3160(16)$, agreeing with previous findings~\cite{CampbellHartmannKatzgraber, Thomas_GroundStateEnergy}.
+The systematic errors to the values of $\alpha$ and $E$ are estimated using the comparison with the Borel-Pad\'{e}-approximation of the specific heat, $C_{12C}(T)$, on the largest non-extrapolated lattice clips, and the comparison with the free energy results, Eq.~(\ref{freeE}).
+To conclude, we find a zero-temperature critical behaviour for the specific heat, Eq.~(\ref{SHresult}), in the Gaussian random bond Ising model on the square lattice.

-Also, the free energy, Eq.(\ref{freeE}), and the specific heat, Eq.(\ref{result}), can be derived on the microscopic level from the model of a non-interacting dilute system of two-level states, the droplets.
-An excited state in a system of Ising spins is specified by a set of connected clusters of flipped spins with respect to the ground state.
+One microscopic theory for the low temperature free energy and the specific heat~\cite{AndersonHalperinVarma} is the model of non-interacting two-level states, the droplets.
+An excited state in an Ising system is specified by a set of connected clusters of flipped spins with respect to the ground state.
 Mutually disconnected clusters contribute independently to the total excitation energy.
-The excitation energy of a flipped cluster is positive, and is the energy of the domain wall boundary.
+The excitation energy of a flipped cluster is positive, and is equal to the energy of the domain wall boundary.
 The domain wall energy is the sum of the energies of the local bonds, positive and negative alike.
-With a small probability, we can find a specific fractal like loop with many negative bonds across it and, if the spins inside are overturned, the domain wall energy will be atypically small, although positive.
-Such loops are rare in the space of random walks, but in real space are dense, and the two-level states are also dense, but presumably independent.
-The free energy of a system of independent two-level states reads \cite{AndersonHalperinVarma}
+With a small probability, we can find a specific fractal-like loop with many negative bonds across it and, if the spins inside are overturned, the domain wall energy will be atypically small, although positive.
+Such loops are rare in the space of random walks, but in real space are dense.
+The two-level states are also dense but taken as independent.
+The free energy of a system of independent two-level states reads~\cite{AndersonHalperinVarma}:

-where $\rho(\epsilon)$ is the density of states.
-Working out the relationship between the free energy, Eq.(\ref{freeE}), and the two-level states model, Eq.(\ref{twoL}), we find the low-energy asymptote for the density of the droplet states:
+where $\rho(\epsilon)$ is the density of states, and $E$ is the ground state energy.
+Working out the relationship between the free energy, Eq.~(\ref{freeE}), and the two-level states model, Eq.~(\ref{twoL}), we find the low-energy asymptote for the density of states:

-Approximately, $\rho(\epsilon)\propto \sqrt{\epsilon}$ at a small droplet energy $\epsilon$.
-The density of states, Eq.(\ref{DoS}), is shown in Fig.\ref{density}, as well as the Ansatz for the density of states of the spin glass.\cite{CheungMcMillanGaussian} One can easily see why, provided an insufficient accuracy at low energy, or equivalently low temperature, the two relationships can be mistaken.
-The result, Eq.(\ref{DoS}), shows clearly the difference between the Gaussian random bond Ising model on the square lattice and i) the same model defined in one dimension, where the density of states $\rho(\epsilon)\to const$ at $\epsilon\to 0$ and ii) other systems, that develop the spin glass phase at low temperatures.
+This result, Eq.~(\ref{DoS}), shows that the excitation spectrum of the Gaussian random bond Ising model on the square lattice differs from i) the same model defined in one dimension and ii) other systems, that develop the spin glass phase at finite temperatures.